Donald Beardslee

 Donald Jay Beardslee (May 13, 1943 – January 19, 2005) was an American serial killer who murdered three women.
 While on parole for killing a woman in Missouri in 1969, Beardslee murdered two more women in California.
 He was sentenced to death and executed by lethal injection in San Quentin State Prison in 2005.

 Early life

-Born in St. Louis, Missouri in 1943, Beardslee was the oldest of three children whose father died when he was 11.
-He was sent to a military school at age 15 and joined the U.S. Air Force at 19, where he served for four years as an aircraft mechanic.
+Born in St. Louis, Missouri in 1943, Beardslee was the oldest of three children.
+His father died when he was 11.
+He was sent to Western Military Academy in Alton, Illinois, a military school, at age 15 and later attended Southwest High School in Saint Louis, where he graduated from in June 1962.
+In August 1962, he then joined the U.S. Air Force at 19, where he served for four years as an aircraft mechanic.
 He and another airman were caught trying to steal a vehicle in 1965.
 He was sentenced to a work farm in Minnesota where he was hit by a falling tree and suffered a head fracture and a days-long coma.

+Beardslee attended the College of San Mateo while on parole.